 Dr. Paladugu is a graduate from SVS Medical College, NTR University of Health Sciences, India.
 She completed her Internal Medicine Residency from Mercy Catholic Medical Center, Philadelphia in 2012.
 She has been working as Hospitalist teaching Internal Medicine Residents at Reading Hospital.
 She is excited to join Faculty and serve as Assistant Clerkship Director.
 Her career interests include medical education, incorporating scientific theories into teaching practices, curriculum development and especially point-of-care Ultrasonography.

 Dr. Romero received his undergraduate degree in Religious Studies from Franklin and Marshall, went on to graduate from PCOM with a DO degree and Reading Hospital Internal Medicine Residency Program.
 He was voted Resident of the Year in 2012.
 He is a diplomat of the American Board of Internal Medicine and American College of Osteopathic Internists.
 He serves as Clinical Instructor for the residency program and a mentor to medical residents and students.
 Dr. Romero and his residents work on Quality Improvement research in their office and reach out to community education programs.
 He also has an interest in addiction medicine and works as a physician in a local addiction treatment center.

 Dr. Zimmerman is a graduate from Penn State University and Lake Erie College of Osteopathic Medicine.
 She completed her Internal Medicine Residency at Reading Hospital.
 After serving as Chief Resident, Dr. Zimmerman entered private practice for six years and now serves as a Clinical Instructor for the Internal Medicine Residency Primary Care Track.
 She is board certified in Internal Medicine.
 Her interests include ambulatory medicine with a focus on preventative health.

-Submit your application to the Reading Hospital School of Health Sciences to join one of our programs!
+Submit your application to Reading Hospital School of Health Sciences to join one of our many programs!